According to recent statistics, drunk driving makes up over 33% of the state’s traffic fatalities.

 Pain and suffering damages are a type of compensatory damages unrelated to economic loss.

-While there is no official formula for a judge or jury to use in calculating pain and suffering awards, courts commonly use the “multiplier method” to estimate pain and suffering losses.
+While there is no official formula for a judge or jury to use in calculating pain and suffering awards, courts commonly use the “multiplier method” to estimate pain and suffering losses after a drunk driving accident.

 The more severe the injuries and the greater the suffering, the higher the award.